 4. Set the role enforcement policies:

-Set desired enforcement settings like, 2FA, Sharing, etc.
+- Set desired enforcement policies like, 2FA, Sharing, etc.

-After the Role enforcement settings are configured.
+- After the Role enforcement policies are configured.
 Check the Add role to new users created in the Node and Sub nodes.

 5. Install and setup Keeper SSO Connect.
 Following our Keeper SSO Connect Guide, configure your identity provider with Keeper to automatically authenticate users into their Vault.
 Users will be provisioned into the default role for the node as set up in step 4.